-Did you know over two thirds (68%) of people do not recognise mini stroke symptoms?
-Mini stroke symptoms otherwise known as a TIA (Transient ischaemic attack) are not easily identified.
-The stroke symptoms are the same as a stroke, but can last between a few minutes and a few hours before diappearing.
-Mini stroke symptoms should never be ignored as it means you have an increased risk of having a stroke as there may be a problem with the supply of blood to your brain.
+Did you know that over two thirds (68%) of people do not recognise mini stroke symptoms?
+Mini stroke symptoms, otherwise known as a TIA (transient ischaemic attack), are not easily identified.
+The symptoms of a mini stroke are the same, but can last between a few minutes and a few hours before disappearing.
+Mini stroke symptoms should never be ignored – it means you have an increased risk of having a stroke as there may be a problem with the supply of blood to your brain.

-Remember no two strokes are the same so it’s important to call 999 immediately and ask for an ambulance if you have spotted the signs of a stroke.
+It can be shocking to realise that someone close to you is experiencing these sorts of symptoms, and it’s easy to panic when it comes to knowing what to do when someone has a stroke.
+Remember that no two strokes are the same, so it’s important to call 999 immediately and ask for an ambulance if you have spotted the signs of a stroke.
 Even if the stroke symptoms disappear it’s vitally important an assessment in a hospital is carried out.

-For stroke survivors, going home is a big adjustment and often life-changing.
+For those who have experienced a stroke, going home is a big adjustment and often life-changing.
 The effects of having a stroke can vary greatly from person to person depending on the type and severity of the attack – as does the chance of making a full recovery.
 Individuals recovering from a stroke are likely to require ongoing care and medical assistance.
-Changes to coordination and balance can make previously simple tasks difficult, if not impossible for the stroke survivor.
+Changes to coordination and balance can make simple tasks difficult, if not impossible.

 - Support after leaving hospital including early supported discharge